-At least 25 killed after blast at shrine in southwestern Pakistan
+Blast at Pakistan shrine kills 43, wounds scores

 | QUETTA, Pakistan

-QUETTA, Pakistan An explosion at a Muslim shrine in southwestern Pakistan killed at least 25 people and wounded dozens of others, local officials said.
+QUETTA, Pakistan An explosion claimed by militant group Islamic State ripped through a Muslim shrine in southwestern Pakistan on Saturday, killing at least 43 people and wounding scores, officials said.

-Hashim Ghalzai, a local district commissioner, told Reuters that the toll was based on initial reports, and could rise further.

-The blast occurred at the Shah Noorani shrine, located in Baluchistan province, about 100km (62 miles) north of the port city of Karachi.
-It took place while hundreds of people were inside, said Ghalzai.
+The blast at Shah Noorani shrine occurred while hundreds of people were inside, local district commissioner Hashim Ghalzai told Reuters.

-Dozens of wounded people were being moved to the nearby town of Hub and to Karachi, rescue official Hakeem Nasi told Geo TV.

-The government dispatched 25 ambulances from Hub to the shrine, said Akbar Harifal, provincial home secretary for Baluchistan.
+Provincial Home Minister Sarfaraz Bugti said 43 people were killed and Ghalzai said more than 100 were wounded.

 "Every day, around sunset, there is a dhamaal (ritual dance) here, and there are large numbers of people who come for this," said Nawaz Ali, the shrine's custodian.

+The government dispatched 25 ambulances from the nearby town of Hub to the shrine, said Akbar Harifal, provincial home secretary for Baluchistan.
+The army was called in to assist with rescue operations, given the remoteness of the site, Bugti said.

+It was not clear if the attack was carried out by a suicide bomber or a planted device, according to Bugti.

-Baluchistan has seen some of the worst militant attacks this year in Pakistan, one of which was claimed by an Islamist movement that is allied to the Islamic State group.
+The province has seen some of the worst militant attacks this year in Pakistan.

+Islamic State said in a statement via its Amaq news agency that its fighters had carried out Saturday's bombing.

+The jihadist group also claimed responsibility for the last major attack in the province, at a police academy last month, that killed around 60 people.

-(Writing by Kay Johnson; Editing by Jon Boyle)
+(Additional reporting by Omar Fahmy in CAIRO; Writing by Kay Johnson; Editing by John Stonestreet)